Using IAM role-based authentication for AWS Services

 Click Create Policy.

-In the Service field, find and select the AWS service that you would like Workato to access; for example, SQS.
+Find and select the AWS service that you plan to allow Workato to access.

 BEST PRACTICE